 The mission, “to provide true-to-the Bible resources that inspire, educate, and motivate people to a growing relationship with Jesus Christ,” has guided the company’s rich history and now infuses Christian Standard Media’s drive to remain a trustworthy Christian ministry partner in a rapidly changing world.

-Christian Standard Media publishes the highly esteemed Christian Standard® monthly magazine and The Lookout® weekly magazine.
+Christian Standard Media publishes the highly esteemed Christian Standard® and The Lookout® magazines.

 After a year, funds were exhausted, and the founders wanted to shut the business down.
 Errett wasn’t ready to give up yet though.
 So the original investors gave him the journal-and all its debts!